-Languages All students should chose at least one Foreign Language unless they have asked for Child Development, or the extra English and Maths option.
-If parents wish to discuss the choice of a language subject, they should make an appointment with Mr Collar.
+Languages All students should choose at least one Foreign Language unless they have asked for Child Development, or the extra English and Maths option.
+If parents/carers wish to discuss the choice of a language subject, they should contact the options email address (options@thornden.hants.sch.uk) to discuss this with Mr Balmond.
 Humanities The subjects in the Humanities provide an experience, which balances the commitment to Science and helps to develop important literacy and analytical skills.
-Two 'Free Option Choices' This allows students the opportunity to select option choices that reflect their own personal strengths and interests.
+Two 'Free Option Choices' This allows students the opportunity to select option choices the reflect their own personal strengths and interests.

-Whilst we do expect to be able to meet the vast majority of option choices, there may be cases where timetable constraints and either under-subscription or over-subscription mean that we will be unable to accommodate every choice.
-If such a situation occurs, we will discuss the issues with students and parents on an individual basis.
+Whilst we do expect to be able to meet most option choices, there may be cases where timetable constraints and either under-subscription or over-subscription mean that we will be unable to accommodate every choice.
+If such a situation occurs, we will discuss the issues with students and parents/carers on an individual basis.